thephez/docs-core/docs/api/remote-procedure-calls-wallet.md

 _See also_

-* [GetAccountAddress](../api/remote-procedure-calls-wallet-deprecated.md#getaccountaddress): returns the current Dash address for receiving payments to this account.
-If the account doesn't exist, it creates both the account and a new address for receiving payment.
-Once a payment has been received to an address, future calls to this RPC for the same account will return a different address.
 * [GetRawChangeAddress](../api/remote-procedure-calls-wallet.md#getrawchangeaddress): returns a new Dash address for receiving change.
 This is for use with raw transactions, not normal use.
 * [GetBalance](../api/remote-procedure-calls-wallet.md#getbalance): gets the balance in decimal dash across all accounts or for a particular account.